nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:

 <img src="images/ParserClasses.png" width="600"/>
-The structure of the Logic Component, displaying how a Parser works
+Classes in the Logic component used for parsing a user command

 How the parsing works:
 * When called upon to parse a user command, the `ModuleTrackerParser` class creates an `XYZCommandParser` (`XYZ` is a